agrover/froyo/API.md

 The remaining and total 512-byte sectors that the Froyodev currently has available for user data.
-Both of these numbers may change, as more or less data is stored on the Froyodev, and also increase or decrease as the dimensions of the Froyodev increase or decrease.
+Both of these numbers may change, as more or less data is stored on the Froyodev, and also increase or decrease if block devices are added or removed from the Froyodev.

 ##### RO Property: `Status`